 C. Extensive use of e-technology can contribute to a FAIR resolution

-Before getting into further detail, we would note that many of the proposed models discussed in this paper rely heavily on the
+Before getting into further detail, I would note that many of the proposed models discussed in this paper rely heavily on the Internet and related technology.
+A number of crucial and information-intensive